 - Overwrite an existing web layer with selected layers from the map.
 Select the layers in the Contents pane.
-Right-click and click Overwrite Web Layer .
+Right-click the selected layers, point to the Sharing pull-right menu and click Overwrite Web Layer .

-- Click or provide the name of the web layer you want to overwrite and click Select.
+- By default, both web feature and map image layers can be selected.
+Click or provide the name of the web layer you want to overwrite and click OK.

 You'll be prompted to confirm that you want to overwrite the selected web layer.
-Upon clicking OK, the Overwrite Web Layer pane appears.
+When you click OK, the Overwrite Web Layer pane appears.

 - Specify how the web layer will be shared: